 A lender wants to review your assets, and confirm you are prepared to come up with the down payment.
 Assets will include your checking and savings account, property, and any investment accounts.

-In addition to asset verification, a lender will be reviewing your cash reserves.
+In addition to asset verification, a lender will be reviewing your cash reserves before pre-approving a mortgage.
 A lender wants to see you have an adequate supply of cash left over even after you put down the down payment.

 #4 Admin Documents